All Products

 kubectl -n kube-system edit service kube-dns

-# Delete the following content.
+# Delete all of the following content.

 sessionAffinity: ClientIP